OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/10 December 2016.md

 ## Cosmic Structure & Densities

 - The fundamental language of the **information field** is geometric shapes.
-- Symbols act as connectors to information and are **universal**, not subjective or arbitrary.
 - Inverted symbols play an inverted role, as used in **Satanist movements**.

 ---